Monday, September 8, 2025

 CR 4 - How did your research inform your products and the way they use or challenge conventions?

+Our targeted audience are people who enjoy real life crime documentary which could leave them guessing leaning towards the young audiences.
 To keep people watching we mixed normal documentary style with stuff younger viewers know.
-We used slow cuts and a detective style voice and creepy music but we also made a fake Instagram page, used teen actors and some slang.
+We used slow cuts and a detective style voice and creepy music so younger people becomes more attached and curious, we also made a fake Instagram page, used teen actors and some slang.
 Blumler and Katz uses and gratifications theory explains why this works, people watch to get info about risks, for fun, to think about their own relationships or to talk with friends.
 Gerbner’s cultivation theory also fits cause using crime features tells the audience what kind of story it is.

 Research helped a lot before we filmed.
 I watched Lover Stalker Killer and American Murder: The Family Next Door with my group and took notes on narration, old clips and music.
 This gave me ideas for the detective voice and the creepy sound so viewers know it is a crime story.
 We also changed some things to make it ours.
-We used a young couple instead of adults and layered Ava’s lines instead of using one flat narrator.
-Turning a normal coffee cup into a deadly symbol gave a small twist.
+We used a young couple instead of adults and layered Ava’s lines instead of using one flat narrator, which subverts from the convention of adults being the killer.
+Turning a normal coffee cup into a deadly symbol gave a small twist on how something so normal can turn into something deadly instead of conforming into the convention of deadly weapons .
 David Gauntlett’s theory of identity fits because Ava is not simple and viewers can decide what they think about her.

 The film also shows how controlling behaviour can hide in plain sight.
-Ava’s Instagram bio hints at her need for control and her perfect posts make it seem normal.
+This is shown through Ava’s Instagram bio hints at her need for control and her perfect posts make it seem normal.
 This shows how toxic behaviour can blend in with online life.
-By making Ava the one who plans the harm we show that obsession and control can come from anyone not just men.
-Different viewers will react different.
+By making Ava the one who plans the harm we show that obsession and control can come from anyone not just men which is common in today’s society where men do the harm.
+Different viewers will react differently.
 Some will see it as a clear warning about toxic love, others might think it is too much or not real.
 Some might feel both.

-Overall the film uses dark visuals, sound and small details to tell a story that feels familiar but still a bit different.
-Our research, the way we kept the brand across the poster and film and the changes we made to normal crime rules all help it talk to a young audience while still fitting the crime documentary type.
+the film uses dark visuals, sound and small details to tell a story that feels familiar but still a bit different.
+Our research, the way we kept the brand across the thumbnail and film and the changes we made to normal crime conventions all help it attract the young audience while still fitting the crime documentary type.

 No comments: